srilakshmibhat/CovidCare-Covid-Mgmt-System/README.md

 # DBMS-Mini-project-CovidCare
-Dbms mini project with patient and doctor portal for covid patients
+Dbms mini project with patient and doctor portal for covid patients.
+Created using PHP, HTML, CSS, JS, MySQL